All Episodes

 As I told you, he is.

-You have said, though, in the past there was significant evidence of collision.
+You have said, though, in the past, there was significant evidence of collusion.

 How do you square that with Robert Mueller's decision not to indict anyone?

-And there is significant evidence of collusion, and we've set that out uh time and time again from the secret meetings in Trump Tower to the conversations between Flynn and the Russian ambassador to the providing of polling data to uh someone linked to Russian intelligence and Stone's conversation with WikiLeaks and the GRU through two.
+And there is significant evidence of collusion, and we've set that out time and time again, from the secret meetings in Trump Tower to the conversations between Flynn, the Russian ambassador, to the providing of polling data to someone linked to Russian intelligence and Stone's conversation with WikiLeaks and the GRU through 2020.

 And as I pointed out on your show many times, there's a difference between compelling evidence of collusion and whether the special counsel concludes that he can prove beyond a reasonable doubt the criminal charge of conspiracy.